yjkwon714/agentic-ai-with-mcp-and-strands/mcp_examples/README.md

 - For parallel execution issues, try reducing the number of concurrent tasks
 - Browser performance problems may indicate insufficient system resources
 - If actions are not working as expected, try making them more specific and explicit
+- Might need to install chrome with this command: `playwright install chrome`